 The Statement of Financial Position is presented on a liquidity basis.
 Assets and liabilities are presented in decreasing order of liquidity and are not distinguished between current and non-current.
-All balances are expected to be recovered or settled within 12 months, except for financial assets and liabilities at fair value through profit or loss and net assets attributable to unitholders.
+All balances are expected to be recovered or settled within 12 months, except for financial assets and liabilities at fair value through profit or loss.
 The amount expected to be recovered or settled within 12 months in relation to these balances cannot be reliably determined.